 If your baby is lying sideways across the womb, they are in the transverse position.
 Although many babies lie sideways early on in pregnancy, most turn themselves into the head-down position by the final trimester.

 Giving birth to a transverse baby

-Depending on how many weeks you are when a transverse position is diagnosed, you may be admitted to hospital.
-This is because of the very small risk of the umbilical cord prolapsing if your waters break.
-This is a medical emergency where the umbilical cord comes out of the womb before the baby and the baby must be delivered very quickly.
+Depending on how many weeks pregnant you are when your baby is in a transverse position, you may be admitted to hospital.
+This is because of the very small risk of the umbilical cord coming out of your womb before your baby is born (cord prolapse).
+If this happens, it's a medical emergency and the baby must be delivered very quickly.

-It's almost impossible for a transverse baby to be born naturally.
-So, if your baby is still in the transverse position when you approach your due date or by the time labour begins, you'll be advised to have a caesarean section.
+But, if your baby is still in the transverse position when you approach your due date or by the time labour begins, you'll most likely be advised to have a caesarean section.